Writing is like driving at night in the fog. You can only see as far as your headlights, but you can make the whole trip that way.

 As we move forward, writing the word or sentence we know, the next will always appear...if we're open to it.
 If we have our eyes on the road and our headlights on, if we're prepared to trust in the unknown that lies just beyond the reach of our vision, that unknown will become illuminated...and known.

 There's a scene in my novel, The MoonQuest, that reminds me of that Doctorow quote.
 In it, the main character is walking a fantastical celestial road that only forms as he steps forward.
 As stressful as the journey is, the road takes him where he needs to go.

-Ironically, that's the same journey I travelled in writing The MoonQuest.
+Ironically, that's the same journey I have travelled in writing each installment in my Q'ntana Trilogy of novels and films (The MoonQuest, The StarQuest, The SunQuest).
 Some days Doctorow's headlights showed me the next scene.
 Some days, they showed me only the next sentence.
 Some days, only the next word.

-But as I surrendered to the journey -- and to the voice of my Muse -- the story unfolded, magnificently, and in ways I could never have predicted, plotted or imagined.
+But as I surrendered to the journey -- and to the voice of my Muse -- the stories unfolded, magnificently, and in ways I could never have predicted, plotted or imagined.